QGreenland-Net/ogdc-runner/docs/CONTRIBUTING.md

 Add yourself as an author in `pyproject.toml`
 ```

-## Setting up a development environment manually
+## Setting up a local development environment

 First, ensure you have [ogdc-helm](https://github.com/QGreenland-Net/ogdc-helm)
-setup for development.
-The argo server ports are expected to be forwarded for
+setup for local development with `rancher-desktop`.
+The argo server ports are
-access via localhost.
+expected to be forwarded for access via localhost.

 Now you can set up a python development environment for `ogdc-runner` by
 running: